ServiceNow Integration with Grip Security - Posture (SSPM)

 The ServiceNow integration with Grip’s SSPM module allows Grip to pull configuration and security data from a single ServiceNow instance and provide actionable insights into Access Control, Session Security, Code Protection, Data and network Restrictions, and Threat Monitoring, along with detailed reports and guidance.

-This article covers the required permissions and flows to integrate ServiceNow with Grip's SSPM module.
+This article outlines the required permissions and workflows for integrating ServiceNow with Grip's SSPM module.

 Prerequisites

-• If a field-level read ACL exists for one or more tables, add the "integration user role" to those as well.
+• If field-level read ACL exists for one or more tables, ensure the “User role" is added as well.

 How to configure SSPM in ServiceNow